awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-servicediscovery.md

    INFO[0027] Cloudformation stack status                   stackStatus=DELETE_IN_PROGRESS
    ```

 1. To complete the cleanup, delete the `backend` service along with the private DNS namespace that was created with it\.
-The Amazon ECS CLI associates the AWS CloudFormation stack for the private DNS namespace with the Amazon ECS service that it was created for, so when the service is deleted the namespace is also deleted\.
+The Amazon ECS CLI associates the AWS CloudFormation stack for the private DNS namespace with the Amazon ECS service for which it was created\.
+When the service is deleted, the namespace is also deleted\.

    ```
    ecs-cli compose --project-name backend service rm --delete-namespace